timothyow/agent01_customer_review-analyst/README.md

+Note that the outputs (highlights, summary, recommendations, insights, etc) could be modified as per business requirements.
+Individually, these outputs might not be perfectly accurate but if its analyzed at scale across hundreds/thousands of reviews, they will reveal meaningful insights that can lead to impactful recommendations. <br>
-Furthermore, the results can be used for reporting, dashboarding, follow-ups, monitoring product and customer satisfaction trends and even for A/B testing.
+Furthermore, the outputs can be modified to be used for reporting, dashboarding, follow-ups, customer satisfaction trends or A/B testing. <br>
+#LimitlessApplication

 ---